ungleich/cdist/cdist/conf/type/__systemd_service/man.rst

     running
         Service should run (default)

-    stoppend
+    stopped
-        Service should stopped
+        Service should be stopped

 action
     Executes an action on on the service.
-It will only execute it if the service keeps the state **running**.
+It will only execute it if the service keeps the state ``running``.
 There are following actions, where:

     reload
         Reloads the service